Please keep the following in mind about the guidelines when reaching out to someone smoking on campus after Aug. 19, 2015:

 Question: Am I allowed to smoke in my car?

-Response: We ask that you respect the campus policy and not smoke or use tobacco products while your vehicle is on CSUN property.
+Response: We ask that you respect the campus guidelines and not smoke or use tobacco products while your vehicle is on CSUN property.
 Thank you.